 The Spaces Between

 The centre of a room gets a lot of love and attention, but what about the spaces that exist in between?
 Two important details that many homeowners fail to consider are the doors and the ceilings, two aspects which can add another touch of quality to the interior design.
-If your doors are currently purely functional, take a look at the selection on offer at George Hill Timber and find a door that complements your interior design; the added effect will be subtle, but powerful.
+If your doors are currently purely functional, find a door that complements your interior design; the added effect will be subtle, but powerful.
 With your ceiling, it can be as simple as just painting it a slightly different shade of the colour of the walls.
 You won’t fully understand why your eyes prefer the room afterwards, but the important thing is that they will!

 A Collection Theme